kamahen/pykythe/README.md

 ... this probably should allow multiple patterns, to accomodate files in multiple repositories.)

+To give an idea of performance improvements, when processing the 7071 files in the Python library (this is total CPU time; wall time was roughly 1/3 on a 4 CPU machine (with SSD, so the affects of cache are less than with HDD) running up to 8 pykythe processes in parallel):

+* Initial run: 69 minutes (using "batch" caching for newly created files -- without this caching, performance would have been much worse).

+* With regular caching and without batch files from the first run: 33 minutes.

+* With batch files from the first run: 5 minutes.

 ### Base64

-For the JSON version of Kythe facts, base64 encoding is used, to handle the off-chance of some data being pure binary and not UTF8.
-Unfortunately, Prolog's base64 support isn't super fast, nor is its UTF8 encoding/decoding (the latter is needed because base64 works on ASCII only, so encoding/decoding from Unicode is needed).
+For the JSON version of Kythe facts, base64 encoding is used, to handle the some data being pure binary and not UTF8 (e.g., if the `/kythe/text` fact is in Latin-1 encoding, which is not legal UTF-8).
+Unfortunately, Prolog's base64 support isn't super fast, nor is its UTF-8 encoding/decoding (the latter is needed because base64 works on ASCII only, so encoding/decoding from Unicode is needed).

-For performance reasons, the Kythe facts are all kept as regular strings (or atoms), and converted to base64 only on output.
-This is because each pass over the AST creates Kythe facts, and there's a significant saving by only doing it once.
+For performance reasons, the Kythe facts are all crated as regular strings (or atoms), and converted to base64 only on output.
+This is because each pass over the AST creates Kythe facts, and there's a significant saving by only doing the base64 translation once.
 (Some micro-optimizations are possible by distinguishing between strings that can only be ASCII and those that can be any Unicode; these probably aren't worth doing and things are simpler by just assuming UTF8 everywhere).

-In addition, the symtab isn't base64-encoded -- when converting to Kythe serving tables, the symtab needs to be removed (e.g., by `egrep -v '^{"fact_name":"/pykythe/symtab"'`).

 ## Known issues